estherho412/STAT8021-News-Portal/README.md

 For the Q&A task, we will first leverage the fine-tuned BERT, DistilBERT, and SpanBert models based on SQuAD as benchmarks.
 Subsequently, we’ll assess any improvements achieved by fine-tuning them with the NewQA dataset.
 Additionally, we will explore two alternative approaches, including Llama2 (Touvron, Hugo, et al., 2023), one of the generative pretrained transformer models, and XLNet (Yang et al., 2019), an extension of Transformer-XL.

 ## Evaluation Metrics
+Accuracy: measures the proportion of all correctly classified instances out of all instances
+Precision: calculates the proportion of all true positives among all positive predictions, and assesses the accuracy of the model when it predicts a positive instance
-F1 score: measures the word overlap between the correct answer and the predicted answer Accuracy: assesses whether the predicted answer and the actual answer have at least one overlapping token Exact Match: assesses whether the predicted answer is identical to the correct answer
+Recall: computes the proportion of true positive instances among all positive instances F1 score: measures the word overlap between the correct answer and the predicted answer

 # RAG Demo App